CasP0/memos/README.md

 - **Customizable** 🧩: Easily customize your server name, icon, description, system style, and execution scripts to make it uniquely yours.
 - **Open Source** 🦦: Memos embraces the future of open source, with all code available on GitHub for transparency and collaboration.
 - **Free to Use** 💸: Enjoy all features completely free, with no charges ever for any content.
+- **Refresh All Instances** 🔄: Instantly refresh all instances with a single command.

 ## Deploy with Docker in seconds